sorah/infra_operator/README.md

 ### Terminologies

+- detector:
+- command: represents command or something like shell script. may transform into single String, or may be executed directly.
-- command:
+- action:
 - command generator:
-  - environment:
-  - platform:
-  - platform variant:
+  - environment: where target host runs (e.g. virtualized, on some IaaS, or baremetal ...)
+  - platform: what target host runs (e.g. OS, Distributon, ...); has many providers
+  - platform variant: variant of platform (e.g. same platform but based on systemd, or upstart / differ on version)
-  - provider:
+  - provider: provides actions.

 ## Contributing